 Typically you will hear both infrared and thermal imaging; they are really the same thing.
 Infrared Instruments DO NOT Measure Temperature; they measure Infrared Radiated Energy only.
 Thermography is the discipline concerned with the acquisition, storage and analysis of radiated energy using a thermal infrared imaging system.
 Thermography directly refers to the active collection and interpretation of infrared data, and is the measurement of temperature remotely to indicate equipment health and assigning a color based on the temperature.

 Qualitative or Quantitative?

-Determine the type of Infrared Camera that best suits your application; qualitative or qualitative?
+Determine the Type of Infrared Camera that best suits your application; qualitative or qualitative?

-- Qualitative cameras will NOT give a temperature reading but will be able to view thermal differences.
-These processes are used to identify anomalies where a temperature difference exists rather than determining what the actual temperature difference is between the target and its surroundings.
+- Qualitative Measurement – the process of obtaining and interpreting thermal images based on thermal contrast in order to identify anomalies; the purpose is more to determine where a temperature difference exists than what the temperature difference is between the target and its surroundings.

-- Quantitative thermal cameras will give you accurate temperature readings.
-These readings are especially useful in situations when the exact temperature or temperature difference of the target determines whether it falls in or out of a determined criteria or range of acceptability.
-It is also important to R & D and process control situations.
+- Quantitative Measurement – the process of obtaining thermal images with correct temperature readings.
+Especially useful in situations when the exact temperature or temperature difference of the target determines whether it falls in or out of a determined criteria or range of acceptability.
+Also important to R & D and process control situations.

 Portable Handheld Thermal Imager

 The most popular thermal imaging cameras are our handheld units, which are useful for a number of applications including research, electrical, mechanical, medical, veterinarian, fire fighting, process control, building inspections, and energy audits.
 Their ease of use, portability, and light weight make them ideal for many jobs and applications.

 There are hundreds of different types of hand held thermal imaging cameras, each with a unique set of functions and features.
 When purchasing a handheld camera the buyer should be aware of the following: